 A single policy option on its own may not address all vulnerabilities.
 Accordingly, the second set of considerations is how authorities can combine options to address all MMF vulnerabilities prevalent in the jurisdiction.
 A natural starting point is to consider tools that authorities and MMFs have at their disposal, but have not used in practice.
 In terms of new policies, certain measures may be straightforward to implement and broadly compatible with all options, while others may be incompatible with each other.
-Another possible consideration may be the intended functions of MMFs - for example, whether the goal of enhancing resilience is to be achieved by making them more cash-like (i.e. aiming at preservation of capital and liquidity for investors) or more investment-like (i.e. allowing greater price variability or changes in redemption terms in stress).
+Another possible consideration may be the intended functions of MMFs - for example, some jurisdictions may consider the goal of enhancing resilience is to be achieved by making them more cash-like (i.e. allowing greater price variability or changes in redemption terms in stress), while some others may want to take actions to enhance resilience while preserving a balance between these two functions.